christopherfj/AGenericALSSL_ASoC2025/README.md

-# Manuscript: ``A Generic Framework Based on Active and Semi-Supervised Learning for Text Classification Tasks''
+# A Generic Framework Based on Active and Semi-Supervised Learning for Text Classification Tasks''
-## Authors: Christopher Flores and Rodrigo Verschae
+## Christopher Flores and Rodrigo Verschae <br\>
+## {christopher.flores, rodrigo.verschae}@uoh.cl